 Under the direct supervision from the Director of Student Financial Services, this position facilitates the recruitment, enrollment, and retention of students by assisting students in completing financial aid application processes; determine aid eligibility, and counseling students and families on financing options and payments plans.
 The ideal candidate will be an independent and organized worker who is self-disciplined and motivated and able to work with minimal supervision under strict deadlines and a heavy workload.

 Includes the following.
 Other duties may be assigned.

-- Counsels students, parents, and other individuals on the financial aid application process, financial aid eligibility, loans, and financing options to prepare for the financial clearance process.
+- Counsels and advises students and parents and other individuals regarding financial aid, financing options to prepare students for the financial clearance process.

 - Educates students on budgeting, debt management, and alternative ways to manage expenses associated with a college education.

 - Confers with individuals and groups to disseminate information and answer questions relating to financial assistance available to students enrolled in the university.

 - Consults with students to obtain information needed to determine eligibility for aid.

 - Determines student eligibility for financial aid through verification and makes financial aid decisions and awards for students.

 - Responsible for the financial aid processes for students, which includes verifying and monitoring student files.